 8. You appreciate the beauty of geographical differences

 If you disliked your hometown, you might grow newfound appreciation for it after being away from it.

-I recognize that my hometown of San Diego isn’t really my ideal place to live and I still feel that way, however, it is a FANTASTIC place to vacation!
+I recognized that my hometown of San Diego isn’t really my ideal place to live, however, it is a FANTASTIC place to vacation!

-Going back there and feeling like a tourist instead of a resident brings a whole different experience and appreciation for the little things about it.
+Going back as a “tourist” instead of a resident brings a whole different experience and appreciation for the little things about it.

 You might find that you miss certain aspects about the landscape, the activities, the food (oh don’t even get me started on delicious San Diego Mexican food…), etc. that you now look at with a sense of appreciation!

-And on the other side of the coin, I probably appreciate the little things about Illinois more than the people who’ve lived here their whole lives do.
+On the flip side, I probably appreciate the little things about Illinois more than the people who’ve lived here their whole lives.

 That’s just how it is: we tend to overlook the little things until we don’t have them anymore!

-Did these 8 reasons why you should move away from your hometown inspire you to take the plunge, too?
-I promise, it’s an experience worth taking at some point!
+Did these 8 reasons to leave your hometown inspire you to take the plunge, too?
+I promise it’s an experience worth taking at some point!